Banner Photo

 Sports Leaders’ Report

-A couple weeks ago on the 25th of February we had our annual swimming carnival at Oakleigh Outdoor Pool.
-On a day that didn’t have the best weather it was one of our best swimming carnivals at the college.
+A couple of weeks ago on the 25th of February, we had our annual swimming carnival at Oakleigh Outdoor Pool.
+On a day that didn’t have the best weather, it was one of our best swimming carnivals at the college.

 The way the day was laid out worked well with a mix of fun events to keep everyone entertained and some very good swimming from the strong swimmers we have at this school.

-The day was spilt into three sessions with freestyle and breaststroke at the start with some water volleyball games to follow in the middle session with the classic catch going on as well making the middle session filled with fun activities to compete in.
+The day was split into three sessions, with freestyle and breaststroke at the start, followed by water volleyball games in the middle, along with the classic catch, making it a session filled with fun activities to compete in.

-A big thanks to all students who attended regardless of swimming ability and to the teachers who made the day possible from organizing the day, getting the results from each race, marshalling students and walking around the house area.
+A big thanks to all students who attended regardless of swimming ability and to the teachers who made the day possible from organising the day, recording the results from each race, marshalling students and walking around the house area.

 James S & Elsie K